ahoirg/JSONSchemaDiscovery/README.md

 The JSON Schema Extraction Tool was developed based on the innovative approach introduced in the paper "An Approach for Schema Extraction of JSON and Extended JSON Document Collections".

 The project is continued from the last commit of the JSONSchemaDiscovery project.
+> **Important:**
+> All commits in JSONSchemaExtractionTool (except for those within the JSONSchemaDiscovery) are linked to the relevant issues opened for the development.
+You can track which commit resolves which issue through the Issues tab.
+Each commit is connected to the corresponding issues either through the commit message or comments made on the commit. **There are no commits that are not linked to an issue.
+This ensures that all commits in the project are easily traceable and understandable.**

-You can use this project locally on your machine or test it with the provided sample data using our Dockerfile for a Docker container setup.
+You can use this project locally on your device or test it with the provided sample data using the Dockerfile for a Docker container setup.
 Below, you will find instructions for both local and container usage.

 ---